openstack-archive/fuel-docs/pages/reference-architecture/network-concepts/6020-public-floating-ip.rst

 Calculate the required number of Public and Floating IP addresses as follows:

 :Nova-Network with HA:

-       The Public range must have [(X+Y+Z) + 1] IP addresses (one for each  node in the environment plus one for the environment's Virtual IP address;
-       the Floating range must have M IPs.
+       The Public range must have [(X+Y+Z) + 2] IP addresses (one for each node in the environment plus two for the environment's Virtual IP addresses; the Floating range must have M IPs.

 :Neutron with HA:

-        The Public range must have [(X+Y) +1] IP addresses (one for each Controller and Zabbix node plus one for the environment's Virtual IP address);
-        the Floating range must have K+M IP addresses.
+        The Public range must have [(X+Y) +2] IP addresses (one for each Controller and Zabbix node plus two for the environment's Virtual IP addresses); the Floating range must have K+M IP addresses.

 :If you are not using the HA deployment:
          You may decrease the Public range by one IP address